Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Cooling items: Portable fan, cooling towels, electrolyte packets

-- Sun protection: SPF 50+ sunscreen, wide-brimmed hat, UV-protection clothing
+- Sun protection: SPF 50+ sunscreen, wide-brimmed hat, UV protection clothing

 - Footwear: Breathable walking shoes, sandals that dry quickly